 The Kindness Karma Project is a service project that students work on with our staff that benefits or impacts the student’s local community.
 We strive to teach students the power of taking yoga off the mat.
 Each month, The Do Good Movement works with predetermined charities to implement a project.
 Throughout the year, the students are also working on a larger scale project that they plan from start to finish and then implement at the end of the year.
 In total, students participate in 9-10 projects for the 30-week program or 6-7 projects for the 15-week program.

-Examples of Implemented Do Good Movement Kindness Project from the 2018-2019 school Year
+Examples of Implemented Do Good Movement Kindness Projects

 - Operation Gratitude Halloween Candy Donations and letter writing.